Marv Won: Heavy Is the Head and Twin Towers

-In 2011, Marv and The Fat Killahz teamed up once again to drop their extended play The E.P., and to be featured on Shim-E-Bango's The Bridgecard and Gordy's Jesus Christ's Mistress projects before the band's second hiatus.
-Porter resigned O'Neil on his brand new My Own Planet imprint and they began to work on the new project.
+In 2011, O'Neal and The Fat Killahz reunited to drop their extended play The E.P., and to be featured on Shim-E-Bango's The Bridgecard and Gordy's Jesus Christ's Mistress projects before the band's second hiatus.
+Denaun Porter re-signed O'Neal on his My Own Planet imprint.
 The nine-track EP Heavy Is the Head... was released on October 16, 2012.
-It featured guest appearances from Royce da 5'9", Young R.O.C. and The Fat Killahz, among with audio production notably handled by both Denaun and Marv who also served as executive producers.
-In 2012, Marv appeared in the intro track on Slaughterhouse album Welcome to: Our House.
+It featured guest appearances from Royce da 5'9", Young R.O.C. and The Fat Killahz, among with audio production handled by both Porter and O'Neal, who also served as executive producers.
+In 2012, O'Neal appeared in the intro track on Slaughterhouse album Welcome to: Our House.

-In 2013, fresh off the success of their latest solo efforts, Heavy Is the Head... and FatherHood, Marv & Fatts teamed up as the Twin Towers and recorded several songs.
+In 2013, O'Neal & Fatts teamed up as the Twin Towers and recorded several songs.

-Marv released non-album track "Field Nigga" produced by Big Tone on June 20, 2014 via My Own Planet, and co-produced D12's track "Bane" on Shady XV.
+O'Neal released non-album track "Field Nigga" produced by Big Tone on June 20, 2014 via My Own Planet, and co-produced D12's track "Bane" on Shady XV.